nothke/ProtoGUI/README.md

 ```

 ```
-ToggleButton("Toggle this!", vlaue)
+ToggleButton("Toggle this!", value)
 ```

 #### The Toolbar

 Additionally, you can use a toolbar, which can automatically detect all active windows and display them in a toggleable strip.
-Just add the ToolbarGUI script to any object and it will be.
+Just add the ToolbarGUI script to any object and it will be rendered on top edge of the screen.

 #### Detecting if mouse over the UI